 As a result of the September 11, 2001 terrorist attacks, we may be subject to increased costs of insurance and limitations on coverage.
 Our portfolio of properties is insured for losses under our property, casualty and umbrella insurance policies through September 2002.
-Due largely to the terrorist attacks on September 11, 2001, the
+Due largely to the terrorist attacks on September 11, 2001, the insurance industry is reportedly changing its risk assessment approach and cost structure.
+In addition, the fact that agencies of the United States government are tenants in a number of our buildings increases the risk profile of those buildings and other buildings that we own near those buildings.
+These changes in the insurance industry may increase the cost of insuring our properties, may decrease the scope of insurance coverage and may adversely affect our operating results.

 We may suffer adverse effects as a result of the indebtedness that we carry and the terms and covenants that relate to this debt.
 Our strategy is to operate with higher debt levels than most other REITs.
 However, these high debt levels could make it difficult to obtain additional financing when required and could also make us more vulnerable to an economic downturn.
 Most of our properties have been mortgaged to collateralize indebtedness.
 In addition, we will rely on borrowings to fund some or all of the costs of new property acquisitions, construction and development activities and other items.
-Our organizational documents do not limit the amount of indebtedness that we may incur.
+Our organizational documents do not limit the amount of indebtedness that we